openstack/kuryr-kubernetes/doc/source/devref/kuryr_kubernetes_design.rst

 and security groups specified via configuration settings during cluster deployment phase.

-GenericPodVifDriver
+NeutronPodVifDriver
 ~~~~~~~~~~~~~~~~~~~
 PodVifDriver subclass should implement request_vif, release_vif and
 activate_vif methods.
 In case request_vif returns Vif object in down state,
 Controller will invoke activate_vif.
 Vif ‘active’ state is required by the
 CNI driver to complete pod handling.
-The GenericPodVifDriver is the default driver that creates neutron port upon
+The NeutronPodVifDriver is the default driver that creates neutron port upon
 Pod addition and deletes port upon Pod removal.

 CNI Driver